scienceiscool/Example-Site-Using-An-API/README.md

    * foursquare would help students and industry professionals set up meetings/outings with each other easier and more efficiently

-3. Here is one API from the list (with attached screenshot of web page):
+3. Here is one API from the list:
  * LinkedIn
    * I wanted to use this API to allow a member to click a button to sign in with their LinkedIn account, then be redirected back to the homepage